cojamalo/FCC-Build-a-Personal-Page/README.md

 A working model is at http://codepen.io/cojamalo/pen/mAdAzO/

-This is my portfolio page developed for my FreeCodeCamp challenge and personal domain.
+This is my portfolio page developed for my freeCodeCamp challenge and personal domain.

 Developed using jQuery, Bootstrap, Google Fonts, and Font Awesome.